-If a member of a Team in an individual Sport is found to have committed an Anti-Doping Rule Violation during an Event Period, the ruling body of the Event shall impose an appropriate sanction on the Team (e.g., loss of points, Disqualification from a Competition or Event, or other sanction) in addition to any Consequences imposed upon the individual Athletes committing the Anti-Doping Rule Violation.
-If a member of a Team in an individual Sport is found to have committed an Anti-Doping Rule Violation outside an Event Period, the International Federation shall impose an appropriate sanction on the Team (e.g., loss of points, Disqualification from a Competition or Event, or other sanction) in addition to any Consequences imposed upon the individual Athletes committing the Anti-Doping Rule Violation.
-Only the individual Athletes committing the Anti-Doping Rule Violation.
-Only the individual member of the Team found to have committed an Anti-Doping Rule Violation.
-Successful and the to a period of ineligibility.
+If a member of a Team in a non-team Sport is found to have committed an Anti-Doping Rule Violation during an Event Period, the ruling body of the Event shall impose an appropriate sanction on the Team (e.g., loss of points, Disqualification from a Competition or Event, or other sanction) in addition to any Consequences imposed upon the individual Athletes committing the Anti-Doping Rule Violation.
+If a member of a Team in a non-team Sport is found to have committed an Anti-Doping Rule Violation outside an Event Period, the International Federation shall impose an appropriate sanction on the Team (e.g., loss of points, Disqualification from a Competition or Event, or other sanction) in addition to any Consequences imposed upon the individual Athletes committed an Anti-Doping Rule Violation outside an Event Period, the International Federation shall impose an appropriate sanction on the Team (e.g., loss of points, Disqualification from a Competition or Event, or other sanction) in addition to any Consequences imposed upon the individual Athletes committing the Anti-Doping Rule Violation.
+Only the individual member of the Team found to have committed an Anti-Doping Rule Violation is liable to a period of ineligibility.